 2 years longer than term of loan

-DAC Beachcroft will always seek to process your personal data in accordance with our obligations, our rights and your rights.
+DAC Beachcroft will always seek to process your data in accordance with our obligations, our rights and your rights.

 You will not be subject to decisions based solely on automated data processing without your prior consent.

-In certain circumstances, you have the right to seek the erasure or correction of your personal data, to object to particular aspects of how your data is processed, and otherwise to seek the restriction of the processing of your personal data.
-You also have the right to request the transfer of your personal data to another party in a commonly used format.
+In certain circumstances, you have the right to seek the erasure or correction of your data, to object to particular aspects of how your data is processed, and otherwise to seek the restriction of the processing of your data.
+You also have the right to request the transfer of your data to another party in a commonly used format.

-The ICO are our Lead Supervisory Authority within the UK and we have elected the DPC as our Lead Supervisory Authority within the EU.
+We have elected the DPC as our Lead Supervisory Authority within the EU.

-WHERE CAN I GET FURTHER INFORMATION?
+WHERE CAN YOU GET FURTHER INFORMATION?

-Last updated: February 2020
+Last updated: May 2022